Handbook

 You should also consider the mental and physical health of your employees who are carers, as caring can be very demanding.
 Find out what support your employee needs and refer them to appropriate services, such as local support groups - your human resources and occupational health departments can help you with this.

-Make yourself aware of your organisation’s policies about carers, and communicate these to your team.
-Contact your human resources and occupational health departments for information.
+Make yourself aware of your organisation’s policies about carers and communicate these to your team.
+Contact your human resources, health and wellbeing and occupational health departments for information on what support is available.

 Supporting staff off sick